domvm/domvm/README.md

 ```

 However, it's **strongly recommended** for security reasons to use `domvm.injectElement()` after parsing the html string via the browser's native [DOMParser API](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).

 ---
+### Extending ViewModel & VNode

+If needed, you may extend some of domvm's internal class prototypes in your app to add helper methods, etc.
+The following are available:

+- `domvm.ViewModel.prototype`
+- `domvm.VNode.prototype`

+---
 ### Isomorphism & SSR